-As the subject line reads, I am curious to know if it is legal to offer someone a Internship without pay.
-Basically, we are planning to offer someone a internship for 3 months without pay and then after the probation period, offer then a full-time job, pending satisfactory performance.
-Please advice.
+Hello everyone, as the subject line reads, I am curious to know if it is legal to offer someone an internship without pay.
+Basically, we are planning to offer someone an internship for 3 months without pay and then after the probation period, offer them a full-time job, pending satisfactory performance.
+Please advise.

 Thanks!